FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/personal-appearance/1979/1979-07-14-hornsea-carnival.md

 layout: post
 title: Hornsea Carnival
 maintitle: Hornsea Carnival
-suffix: Lena Zavaroni made a personal appearance at the carnival
+suffix: ", Lena Zavaroni made a personal appearance at the carnival"
 subtitle: Hornsea, East Yorkshire
 description: Lena Zavaroni made a personal appearance at the carnival.
 She declared the Carnival open, then stayed for a short time to meet her fans and the public.
 post_description: Lena Zavaroni made a personal appearance at the carnival.
-categories: [Personal Appearances, Hornsea Carnival, OnThisDay14July]
+categories: ["Personal Appearances-Hornsea Carnival, Hornsea, East Yorkshire", OnThisDay14July]
 last_modified_at: 7 July 2025
 ---